Scientific Name

 These succulents are excellent plants for container growing.
 Anacampseros always look good and stay small.
 They look fine in a cold greenhouse and frame and do well outdoors in raised beds and terraces.

 Anacampseros may be attractive to a variety of insects.
-Still, plants in good condition should be nearly pest-free, particularly if they are grown in a mineral potting mix, with good exposure and ventilation.
+Still, plants in good condition should be nearly pest-free, particularly if grown in a mineral potting mix with good exposure and ventilation.
 Nonetheless, watch carefully for any significant decline in health.
 This may signal a pest problem that should be dealt with quickly to prevent scarring, stunting, and even death.

 Learn more at How to Grow and Care for Anacampseros.